VAndrJ/Swiftional/README.md

 <details><summary> >>></summary>

-Composes a functions and return a function that is the result of applying `g` to the output of `f`.
+Composes functions and returns a function that is the result of applying `g` to the output of `f`.

 </details>

 <details><summary> <<< </summary>

-Composes a functions and return a function that is the result of applying `g` to the output of `f`.
+  Composes functions and returns a function that is the result of applying `g` to the output of `f`.

 </details>

 <details><summary> |></summary>

 Pipe forward.
 Applies an argument to a function.